mmarti42/ft_ls/README.md

 The project the goal of which was to recode system function "ls"

-Implemented flags: -lRfart.
+Implemented flags: -lafrtR.
 Output is sorted by using simple binary trees.